 Unfortunately I had to stop the non-nutritive sucking for now as Henry was doing so well with latching on and sucking, the nurses were worried about him getting a mouthful of milk and not knowing what to do with it as he is still very little and may not be able to swallow yet!
 Other than that we had another nice week, with lots of cuddles and Henry behaving well for all the nurses.

 This week began with Mothers’ Day, I was very excited and Henry got me a nice personalised mug and card.
 The nurses at the hospital had made a card too that had a picture of Henry on the front, this was a lovely surprise when we arrived.
 Another treat was that we were shown how to top and tail for the first time too so Henry got a good clean.
 Unfortunately he wasn’t very tolerant of cuddles though so I only had ten minutes before he had to be put back in his incubator.
 At least ten minutes is better than nothing!

 The following day we reached the huge milestone of moving out of intensive care into High Dependency, it was a little emotional at first but we were so pleased Henry has taken such a big step forward.
 It took both him and us a couple of days to settle into the new surroundings but we found it was very nice as the room is newly refurbished with mood lighting and relaxing recliner chairs.
 It is also much quieter than intensive care and we are able to spend more time with Henry as there are less doctors ward rounds and x-rays taking place.

-Overall Henry had a nicely settled week with his oxygen requirement slowly coming down along with the flow gradually on his Vapotherm.
+Overall Henry had a nicely settled week with his oxygen requirement and flow rate slowly coming down on his Vapotherm.

 Now that Henry is out of intensive care we decided to organise Archie’s funeral, we wanted to wait so we could dedicate the time to Archie that he deserves and if we had done it sooner we would have spent the day worrying about Henry.
 We have booked it for two weeks time on 23rd March.